hagen-fapra-beispieltexte/erklaertextgen/README.md

 # erklärtextgen

-This repository contains the code and associated artifatcs of the project "Beispieltexte", which was carried out as part of the /Fachpraktikum Sprachtechnologie/ in the summer semester 2024 at the University of Hagen.
+This repository contains the code and associated artifacts of the project "Beispieltexte", which was carried out as part of the *Fachpraktikum Sprachtechnologie* in the summer semester 2024 at the University of Hagen.

 The goal of this application is to enable both students and teachers to generate child-suitable and readable texts that approximately conform to the CEFR level A2.
 Two types of texts can be requested: Explanation texts or stories.